getodk/docs/briefcase-forms.rst

 Working with command line
 ----------------------------

-In Briefcase v1.4.4 and later, there is a scriptable command-line interface.
+In Briefcase v1.4.4 and later, there is a scriptable command line interface.

 Pulling form data from Aggregate Server
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~